Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Create a new project
 * Add the selenium-java-client-driver.jar files to your project as references.
 * Add to your project classpath the file *selenium-java-client-driver.jar*
-* From Selenium-IDE, export a script to a Java fileand include in your Java project, or write your Selenium test in Java using the selenium-java-client API.
+* From Selenium-IDE, export a script to a Java file and include it in your Java project, or write your Selenium test in Java using the selenium-java-client API.
 * Run Selenium server from console
 * Execute your test from the IDE